Sponsored by Elderton Homes

 Nowadays there are so many sustainable design features you can incorporate into your house.
 Some of them won’t cost a thing (such as good orientation which we talk about next) and others can pay off in the long term — not to mention they reduce your footprint and help the environment!

-Consider talking with your builder about some of these design features:
+Before undertaking a knock down rebuild, consider talking with your builder about some of these design features:

 - solar panels